When foldable containers work, and when they don't

 Until these three hold at scale, the yard keeps filling.
 Foldables at 5% of the fleet compress 5% of the return traffic.
 The other 95% of empties still arrive, still stack, still congest.

-A 2021 peer-reviewed study published in Sustainability examining foldable containers in Pacific shipping concluded the same: introducing a large number of foldable containers may increase the total management costs of container repositioning MDPI.
+A 2021 peer-reviewed study published in Sustainability examining foldable containers in Pacific shipping concluded the same: introducing a large number of foldable containers may increase the total management costs of container repositioning.
 Cost reduction only holds in specific demand scenarios.
 Beyond that, the effect reverses.

 The academic literature says what the pitches don't.